Zweih/qp/README.md

 `qp` supports embedded linux systems, including meta-distributions like [yocto](https://www.yoctoproject.org/) that use `opkg` (`.ipk` packages) or `apt`/`dpkg` (`.deb` packages). `rpm` support is currently on the way!

-more distros and non-linux platforms are planned!
+more distros and non-unix platforms are planned!

 ## features